Late ‘n’ Live: Gilded Balloon, Edinburgh, 2011

 In August 2018, I was extremely pleased to see Gamble as a guest on the Birthday Girls Late Night Comedy Party at the Edinburgh Fringe.
 His confidence was sky-high, and the audience loved him.

-When he appeared at Always Be Comedy again in October 2018, not for the first time he mentioned and delivered an inspired routine about this blog which made me convulse with laughter.
+When he appeared at Always Be Comedy again in October 2018, he mentioned that he had seen me at the Edinburgh Festival having thought that I had not moved from my front row seat at Always Be Comedy supporting the comedians.
+He also, and not for the first time mentioned and delivered an inspired routine about this blog which made me convulse with laughter.
 His point was that he felt my blog was generally too positive.
 After the show, this got me thinking.
 Watching comedy is of course very subjective and dear reader if after what I have written makes you go and see the comedian then that is great, and you can make your own judgement.
 If you ever see me in an audience at a comedy night, I am always enjoying myself so much that I find it hard to be negative about anyone who has the bottle to get up on stage and have a go.
 Over the years, I have indeed seen many acts vanish very quickly, but credit must be given to anyone for getting up and having a go.
 I was genuinely delighted to have my blog be included in Gamble’s set and to be recognised like this.

 I saw Gamble again at the Edinburgh Festival Fringe performing a guest spot for the Berk’s Nest Mid-Fest Comedy Special where during his ten-minutes, he was wildly funny with the late-night audience.

-For me, Gamble is one of the funniest and continually improved comedians currently working.
-He just seems to get funnier and funnier every time I see him on stage.
-He is always a pleasure to watch and I look forward to seeing him live again soon.
+For me, Gamble is one of the funniest comedians currently working today.
+I wish him every continued success and he just seems to get funnier and funnier every time I see him.
+He is always a pleasure to watch.